Dual Encoding for Video Retrieval by Text: Related Work

 For similarity learning, lots of works \cite{aaai2015-xu-video,eccv2016ws-otani,dong2018predicting,li2019w2vv++,miech2019howto100m,liu2019use} typically project encoded videos and text into a common latent space and triplet ranking loss variants are dominantly used for model training.
 After being projected in a latent space, the video-text similarity can be measured by a standard similarity metric, \eg cosine similarity.
 Besides the triplet ranking loss, Zhang \etal \cite{zhang2018cross} additionally employ contrastive loss and reconstruction loss to further constrain the latent space.
 Recently, we notice an increasing used of learning multiple common latent spaces \cite{mithun2018learning,miech2018learning,wray2019fine,chen2020fine} instead of only one latent space.
 For instance, Miech \etal \cite{miech2018learning} utilize four different features, \ie appearance, motion, face and audio features, to represent videos, and learn one latent space for each video feature.
 The final video-text similarity is the fusion of their similarities in the four latent spaces.
 Wray \etal \cite{wray2019fine} decompose text into nouns and non-noun words, and respectively project them into two different latent spaces.
 With the similar idea of \cite{wray2019fine}, Chen \etal \cite{chen2020fine} decompose text into events, actions and entities, and three latent spaces are learned for video-text matching.

-Different from the existing works where learned common spaces are latent spaces without no explicit interpretability, we propose to learn a hybrid space consisting of a latent subspace and a concept subspace, which inherits the merits of high performance of latent space based methods and interpretability of concept based methods.
+Different from the existing works where learned common spaces are latent spaces without no explicit interpretability, we propose to learn a hybrid space consisting of a latent space and a concept space, which inherits the merits of high performance of latent space based methods and interpretability of concept based methods.